sprt/kata-containers/tools/osbuilder/node-builder/azure-linux/README.md

 # Overview

-This guide enables to build and evaluate the underlying software stack for *Kata VM Isolated Containers on AKS* and for *Confidential Containers on AKS* using Azure Linux.
+This guide serves as a reference on how to build and evaluate the underlying software stack for *Kata VM Isolated Containers on AKS* and for *Confidential Containers on AKS* using Azure Linux.
 The underlying software stack referred to in this guide will stretch from containerd to lower layers, for instance, enabling to deploy Kata (Confidential) Containers via the OCI interface, or deploying a local kubelet, or leveraging AKS' Kubernetes solution.

 In the following, the terms *Kata* and *Kata-CC* refer to *Kata VM Isolated Containers on AKS* and *Confidential Containers on AKS*, respectively.
 Note that, *Kata VM Isolated Containers on AKS* is also referred to as *Pod Sandboxing with AKS* in the public.